My mom and dad haven’t been married since I was two years old.

 “When I saw your mom on campus at Fresno State, she looked like a model.
 She just had this long-legged way of loping across the quad,” my dad said, in one of his rare sentimental moments.

 Hmmm.
 Beginning to get it.

-So that night my girls, husband and I sat with my parents and my dad and mom began to reminisce about their three-month living-on-five-dollars-a-day-in-Europe honeymoon circa 1964.
+So that night, my girls, husband and I sat with my parents as my dad and mom began to reminisce about their three-month, living-on-five-dollars-a-day-in-Europe honeymoon circa 1964.